Adam-A/Python-NLTK-Twitter-Bot-Analysis/README.md

 (2-5 minute run-time) There were 124074 Democratic tweets and 79408 Republican tweets predicted out of 203482 for the smaller dataset.
 There were definitely some false-positives (tested it during production).

 (10-20 minute run-time) There were 22227186 Democratic tweets and 15366872 Republican tweets predicted out of 37594058.
-The predictions file was ~850 MBs
+The predictions file was ~850 MBs.

 ### (Part 2) Concordance

 #### Before Implementation

 Our next analysis will be building concordance tabels.
 We will attempt to study the contexts of each words (undetermined yet).
-We will also tag the words from the tweets, and maybe analyze the parts of speech
+We will also tag the words from the tweets, and maybe analyze the parts of speech.

 #### After Implementation